-So, let’s cut to the chase her and I’ll tell you right now that long-term, or chronic stress, is damaging to our gut.
+So, let’s cut to the chase: long-term, or chronic stress, is damaging to our gut.
 If you’ve read my social media posts or blogs before, you’ll know that I’ll help you understand how and why this happens.
 I’m all about helping you build knowledge so you can boost your health and vitality.

 First, let’s explore what stress is and then we can understand how it damages our gut health.
 Don’t worry, I won’t leave you hanging, you’ll also get some tips on how to reverse the damage.

 Stress is defined as any disturbance that triggers the body’s nervous system to switch into its ‘fight or flight’ response, releasing cortisol, adrenalin and other messenger chemicals.
-These hormones and chemicals help our body to be ready to respond to the danger by fighting, fleeing, or in some cases fleeing.
+These hormones and chemicals help our body to be ready to respond to danger by fighting, fleeing, or freezing.
 Our blood glucose levels, heart rate and breathing increase, and blood flow moves away from the digestive system and to the brain and the limbs.
 We are ready for action, with plenty of fuel (glucose) for our brain and muscles.

-Chronic stress is very much a modern phenomena.
+Chronic stress is very much a modern phenomenon.
 In times gone past, stressors were short-lived or acute.
-Our body responded to the threat, and then we rested so it could recover from the stress hormones we release when our body goes into ‘fight or flight’ mode.
+Our bodies responded to the threat, and then we rested so it could recover.
 In times gone past, stressors might have been hunger, a wild animal chasing us, or arguing with another human.
 Modern stressors include things like:

 - Physical trauma

 - Caring for a sick child or partner

 - Disrupted or insufficient sleep

 - Work deadlines